 How can I make a will?

 Making a will is a straightforward process.
 While it is possible to make your own will, it’s always recommended that you seek out expert legal advice and have a will drawn up by qualified, experienced lawyer.
 This is the only way to ensure your wishes and the best interests of your beneficiaries are protected.
 Errors in a will can lead to confusion and potential legal action.

 How should I choose my executors?

 Choosing the right executor(s) (estate trustees) is an important task.
 It’s best to choose individuals you know well and can trust.
 They will have the responsibility of overseeing the administration of your estate and complying with legal and administrative requirements to ensure your estate is administered properly and efficiently.
 It is recommended that you discuss your plans with your proposed executors before you make a will.
-If you have any questions, contact our wills lawyer in Toronto.
+If you have any questions, contact our Toronto wills lawyer.

 What happens in intestacy?

 If you die without a valid will in place the Ontario Succession Law Reform Act governs how your property and assets will be divided and distributed to your surviving relatives.
-Our wills lawyer in Toronto can advise you specifically as to how the rules of intestacy might apply in your particular circumstances.
+Our Toronto wills lawyer can advise you specifically as to how the rules of intestacy might apply in your particular circumstances.

 Our experienced wills lawyers can handle domestic and cross-border will disputes.
 Contact our wills lawyers in Toronto for assistance with estate or will disputes.

 How can we help?

 The wills and estate lawyers at Rogerson Law Group provide dedicated, personalized and compassionate service to clients seeking to make a will and to those whose loved ones have died and need support with the probate or estate administration.

 Our services also include estate planning and asset protection advice.

 We offer tailored, strategic wills advice and drafting.
 Our wills and estate planning lawyers can help you with your wills, probate and administration needs in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, and Etobicoke.
 Our offices are located in downtown Toronto and Barrie.